ET Speaks From Home

 Chinese Superstition Ji Shi Teng Ward Off Evil Spirits wrap on leg

 Do you know how to identify Ji Shi Teng?
-According to my mum, it is a climber plant and it has two leaves on each stem.
-To be honest, I would have no clue even if I saw it with my own eyes.
-It is not easy to identify.
-What do you think of this herb?
-Do you believe it will ward off evil spirits?
+According to my mum, it is a climbing plant with two leaves growing from each stem.
+To be honest, I probably would not recognise it even if I saw it in person.
+It does not seem easy to identify.

 fresh Ji Shi Teng Ward Off Evil Spirits with petals